This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tell your caregiver if you know or think you might be pregnant.

-- Your caregiver may have you take antibiotic medicine before surgery.
+- Your healthcare provider may have you take antibiotic medicine before surgery.
 This may help prevent infections.

 - You may need to take antithyroid medicine to decrease the amount of hormone made by your thyroid gland.

 - You may need to donate blood before your surgery.
 Your blood is stored in case you need it during or after your surgery.

 - You may need a neck ultrasound, a thyroid scan, an MRI, a fine needle biopsy, or a laryngoscopy.
 These tests help healthcare providers learn more about your thyroid problem.
 Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.